 Do you know where else you can go to get a truckload of Nutrition Month articles and resources?
-The Communicating Food for Health Member Library.
+The Food and Health Communications Member Library.
 If you don't already have a membership, sign up today!
-You can also research member benefits and get a sneak peek at the workings of Communicating Food for Health.
+You can also research member benefits and get a sneak peek at the workings Food and Health Communications, Inc.

 Stephanie Ronco has been editing for Food and Health Communications since 2011.
 She graduated from Colorado College magna cum laude with distinction in Comparative Literature.
 She was elected a member of Phi Beta Kappa in 2008.